tovimx/qr-generator/prompt.md

 - Do not focus on error handling.
 - Do not focus on edge cases.
 - Do not focus on performance optimization.

+Important Case:
+if test is failing multiple times, comment it completly and document why it should changed, fixed or removed entirely.